-Join Darrin Lile for an in-depth discussion in this video Adding a brush texture, part of Blender: Game Asset Textures.
+Join Darrin Lile for an in-depth discussion in this video Adding a brush texture, part of Texturing a Game Asset in Blender.

 - I've used the smooth stroke and the jitter tools to add a little more texture to the handle.
 Let's also talk about adding a texture to the brush itself.
 So if I come over here to the Texture Painting panel, I scroll down and you can see I've got this Texture icon here, and this will allow me to add an image texture to the brush.
 I'll go ahead and click New.
 And now it's added a texture.
 I'll call this, let's just call this Fine Detail.

 And if I come over here to the Texture panel near the materials, I can switch from seeing the textures of the material to seeing the textures of the Brush.
 So I'll just click here, and here we can see the texture of the Brush.
 Here's my Fine Detail image texture.
 So, what I need to do is switch from Image or Movie to one of the procedural textures that Blender gives us.
 Now we could an image.
 We could create an image in Photoshop or GIMP and bring that in.